JohnathonNow/WebPortfolio-Hugo/content/blorg/gambling/index.md

 then ask our player what they are betting on.
 Once they answer, we can reveal the factorization of our semiprime, which the player can use to verify our honesty.

+A quick sidenote, before posting this I was made aware of [Chebyshev's bias](https://en.wikipedia.org/wiki/Chebyshev%27s_bias), which does imply that this approach is flawed, as it is slightly unfair.
+Oh well.

 # Why All This?

 A method like the one I described has the benefit that the house really cannot play